vaidehidhr/docker-build-golang/README.md

 cd docker-build-golang
 ```

-# Build, push and run the image using the docker command
+# Build, run, test and push the image using the docker command

-Before you try using Wercker, let's try building and pushing the image using the docker command directly.
+Before you try using Wercker, let's run the steps manually to build, run, test and push the image.

-We will then do exactly the same thing using wercker.
+This involves performing the following manual steps:
+* Use the `docker build` command to build the image.
+* Use the `docker run` command to start it.
+* Perform a simple test using the `curl` command.
+* Use the `docker push` command to tag the image and push it to the Docker Hub image repository.

-If you like, you can skip this section and go straight on [Build and run the image using wercker](#build-and-run-the-image-using-wercker)
+If you like, you can skip this section and go straight on to [build, run, test and push the image using Wercker](#build-and-run-the-image-using-wercker)

 ## Dockerfile